galasa-dev/cli/docs/generated/errors-list.md

 - GAL1014E: Failed to prepare test report for writing to the junit results file {}.
 Reason is {}
 - GAL1015E: Failed to  write test report junit results file {}.
 Reason is {}
 - GAL1016E: There are no tests in the test porfolio {}
-- GAL1017E: Not all runs passed {}
+- GAL1017E: Not all runs passed. {} failed.
 - GAL1018E: No tests were selected.
 - GAL1019E: Invalid override '{}'
 - GAL1020E: Failed to open log file '{}' for writing.
 Reason is {}